 Although expected cracker start-ups in 2017 imply an incremental 300,000 barrels per day in ethane demand at a utilization rate of 90 percent, much of this capacity will come onstream in the back half of the year.
 Thus far, US olefin producers have benefited from polyethylene capacity coming onstream in advance of new crackers, helping to keep the market relatively tight.

-These crackers also take time to ramp up, setting the stage for the oversupply wave to hit the polyethylene market in 2018 or 2019.
+These crackers also take time to ramp up, setting the stage for the wave of oversupply to hit the polyethylene market in 2018 or 2019.
 The start-up of this new capacity will compress the profit margins of producers at this link in the petrochemical value chain and resulting in lower utilization rates.

 The US Gulf Coast already exports significant amounts of polyethylene resin and other derivatives, suggesting that stepped-up production will force operators to rely more on international shipments to clear the glut.
 At these levels, North American polyethylene prices would need to retreat for the arbitrage window to open.